KOKC (AM): Switch to talk and call letter change to KOKC

-In an effort to distinguish the station from the oldies programming on KOMA-FM, KOMA changed its call letters to KOKC on August 27, 2004.
+To distinguish the station from the oldies programming on KOMA-FM, KOMA changed its call letters to KOKC on August 27, 2004.
 The call letters had previously been used since the 1950s at KOKC 1490, a station based in Guthrie, Oklahoma.
 In 2004, KOKC switched its news network to ABC a short time later.

 In February 2011, KOKC dropped its network affiliation with ABC, returning to CBS.
 During the 1930s and 1940s, CBS provided the station over 90% of its programming.
 The station had been affiliated with the network on several occasions, most recently when KOKC (then KOMA) flipped to a news-talk format in 2003.

 In September 2017, KOKC dropped CBS News once again, and changed network affiliation to Westwood One News.
-On August 30, 2020, KOKC returned to CBS after Westwood One News ended operations.
-In January 2020, the station laid off its local morning and afternoon hosts and began airing primarily syndicated talk programming.
-This would last until November 2020, when prior local radio host Chad Alexander returned to the 4 PM weekday slot with a talk show.
+KOKC returned to CBS on August 30, 2020, after Westwood One News ended operations.
+For the final time, KOKC ended its long-time affiliation with CBS on May 22, 2026, due to the network shutting down after 98 years of broadcasting.
+Subsequently, KOKC switched to iHeartMedia's 24/7 News.

 OU Sooners

-For more than 20 years, KOKC was the flagship station of University of Oklahoma sports, covering OU football, men's and women's basketball as well as baseball.
+For more than 20 years, KOKC was the flagship station of University of Oklahoma sports, covering Oklahoma Sooners football, men's and women's basketball, and baseball.
 Much of that programming has been shifted to KOKC's all-sports sister station, KRXO-FM.

 March 2015 tornado

 On March 25, 2015, two of the station's three towers were destroyed and one other was heavily damaged when a tornado ripped through Moore, Oklahoma.
-KOKC's programming was temporarily moved to sister station, KEBC.
-KOKC engineers were able to utilize the remaining standing, but damaged, tower to transmit the signal at reduced power.
-In February, 2022, KOKC applied to the FCC to redesign its 3-tower directional array and return to broadcasting at 50,000 watts full time.
-On April 22, 2022, KOKC was granted the construction permit for the redesign by the Federal Communications Commission.
-In January 2024 KOKC was granted a license to cover for the rebuilt 3-tower 50 kw nighttime array, and now KOKC can once again cover much of the western US with its skywave signal.
+KOKC's programming was temporarily moved to sister station KEBC.
+KOKC engineers were able to use the remaining standing but damaged tower to transmit the signal at reduced power.
+In February, 2022, KOKC applied to the FCC to redesign its three-tower directional array and return to broadcasting at 50,000 watts full time.
+On April 22, 2022, KOKC was granted the construction permit for the redesign by the FCC.
+On January 19, 2024, KOKC was granted a license to cover for the rebuilt three-tower 50 kW nighttime array, and now KOKC can once again cover much of the western US with its skywave signal.